Privacy in the SKUPONI online system

-The Service Provider cooperates with other legal entities who can process certain types of personal data managed by the Administrator.
+To provide the Services, the Manager cooperates with other legal entities that may process certain types of personal data managed by the Manager.

-For each processor of personal data, the Contractor has concluded a cooperation and processing of personal data, unless the processing of personal data is necessary for the legitimate interests of the Administrator or the Producer.
-Personal data processors may include, inter alia:
+For each processor of personal data, the Controller has a contract on cooperation and processing of personal data, unless the processing of personal data is necessary for the legitimate interests of the Controller or the Processor.
+Processors of personal data may, inter alia:

 - Payment processors and payment service providers

-- Providers of technical or other support services
+- Providers of technical or other business support services

-- Providers of communication modes, such as electronic notifications and electronic conversation
+- Providers of means of communication such as electronic notifications and electronic conversation

-- Service providers promoted, marketed, sold by the Manager
+- Providers of services promoted, marketed and sold by the Manager

-The data processors are as follows (the list may vary according to the requirements of the Manager):
+The processors of personal data are as follows (the list may change according to the requirements of the Controller):

 The country of the provider depends on the service provider

-Processors and processing methods that are not listed in the above list may process pseudonymized or anonymised personal data and are thus exempt from the requirements
+Processors and processing methods not listed above may process pseudonymous or anonymised personal data and are thus exempt from the requirements

-An individual may, if he / she suspects that there has been an abuse or an infringement in the processing of his personal data, report the suspicion of the infringement to the e-mail address of the Administrator listed in the contact information.
+If an individual suspects that there has been an abuse or violation in the processing of his / her personal data, he / she may report the suspicion of a violation to the e-mail address of the Controller provided in the contact information.

-In order to process the request as quickly as possible, the Individual must communicate as much information as possible (which user profile, which personal data are allegedly misused, in what way, and what the individual believes is a violation or abuse).
+In order to process the request as quickly as possible, the Individual must provide as much relevant information as possible (which user profile, which personal data is allegedly misused, in what way and why the Individual considers it a violation or abuse).

-The administrator of the request for infringement and misuse of personal data shall exercise without undue delay within one month after receipt of the request, or no more than two additional months later, taking into account the complexity and number of requests.
+The controller shall implement the request regarding breaches and misuse of personal data without undue delay within one month of receiving the request, or a maximum of two additional months later, taking into account the complexity and number of requests.